woboq/moc-ng/README.md

 # moc-ng:  a replacement for Qt's moc that is using clang libraries

-This is really two project:
+This is really two projects:

   * A plugin for clang which removes the needs of running moc if your code is compiled with this plugin.